Where to eat in Duluth

 Some restaurants go all out, hoping to attract customers who will return.

 And for the rest of the year?
 Our pick for best fine dining is Restaurant 301.
-For a casual breakfast or lunch, the Duluth Grill.
+For a casual breakfast or lunch, the Duluth Grill, and for a casual dinner, Phoholic Taste of Vietnam.

-The Apostle Supper Club and Va Bene Caffe have the best views.
+The restaurant atop the Radisson Hotel and Va Bene Caffe near Fitger's have the best views.

 The best outdoor dining is at Silos Restaurant, overlooking the harbor at Pier B Resort.
-On Canal Park, it's at Canal Park Brewing.
-For best cheap eats, head for 7 West Taphouse.
+On Canal Park, it's on the front patio or sunny side terrace of Canal Park Brewing.

 Trip Tips: Dining in Duluth